hvalenty/quantum_state_predictor/README.md

 Spin is also referred to as the spin angular momentum quantum number, and is quantized using the reduced Planck constant h/2pi (h-bar).
 This number can be either positive or negative 1/2 for our particles of interest.

 ## Spin-1/2 Quantum States
 Just as a position vector in Cartesian 3-dimensional space can be written as components of the x, y, and z positions; similar methods are used for describing the state of a spin-1/2 particle.
 Quantum state vectors can be written in terms of the components of positive and negative spin, with a column vector in the form of (+, -).
-So, a positive spin-1/2 particle would have a vector represenatation of (1, 0), where the negative spin-1/2 is represenated by (0, 1).
-For example, a state vector can be written as the linear combination seen as: $$ \frac{1}{\sqrt{5}}(1, 0) + \frac{2}{\sqrt{5}}(0,1) $$.
+So, a positive spin-1/2 particle would have a vector representation of (1, 0), where the negative spin-1/2 is represented by (0, 1).
+For example, a state vector can be written as the linear combination seen as: $ \frac{1}{\sqrt{5}}(1, 0) + \frac{2}{\sqrt{5}}(0,1) $.

 # Rules of the Game